14islands/r3f-scroll-rig/README.md

 const {
-  isCanvasAvailable, // True if webgl is enabled and GlobalCanvas has been added to the page hasVirtualScrollbar, // True if a smooth scrollbar is currently enabled onm the DOM content pixelRatio, // current pixelratio using on the canvas preloadScene, // request scene to do a preload render before next frame, (scene, camera, layer, callback) => void requestRender, // request the global render loop to render next frame renderScissor, // renders scene with a scissor to the canvas, ({ gl, scene, camera, left, top, width, height, layer, autoClear, clearDepth}) => void renderViewport, // renders a scene inside a viewport to the canvas, ({ gl, scene, camera, left, top, width, height, layer, autoClear, clearDepth}) => void reflow, // tigger re-calculation of elements position (called automatically on resize), () => void reflowCompleted, // number, trigger after positions have been recalculated } = useScrollRig
+  isCanvasAvailable, // True if webgl is enabled and GlobalCanvas has been added to the page hasVirtualScrollbar, // True if a smooth scrollbar is currently enabled onm the DOM content pixelRatio, // current pixelratio used by the canvas preloadScene, // request scene to do a preload render before next frame, (scene, camera, layer, callback) => void requestRender, // request the global render loop to render next frame renderScissor, // renders scene with a scissor to the canvas, ({ gl, scene, camera, left, top, width, height, layer, autoClear, clearDepth}) => void renderViewport, // renders a scene inside a viewport to the canvas, ({ gl, scene, camera, left, top, width, height, layer, autoClear, clearDepth}) => void reflow, // tigger re-calculation of elements position (called automatically on resize), () => void reflowCompleted, // prop updating after positions have been recalculated, number } = useScrollRig
 ```